maxpert/raspchat/Readme.md

  * Go 1.5+
  * Node 5+ (with npm)

 Once you have installed both just cd to directory and run ```./get_dependencies.sh && ./build_dist.sh``` (creates a dist folder).
-Project can run on vitally any machine go can cross compile to.
+Project can run on almost any machine that go can cross compile to.

 # Demo